 It is regrettable that more than a year’s worth of intellectual time and energy had to be spent on this initiative, which risks further classifying speech concerning Jews as a “special case” that requires its own set of guidelines.
 However, the damage done by the IHRA definition of antisemitism is profound.
 It has restricted reasonable debates about Israel and done nothing to lessen antisemitism.
 It must be stopped in its tracks.
 Whatever its shortcomings, the JDA is the product of a long, thoughtful process of ethical dialogue between an international body of scholars and a broad range of interest groups, all of whom are deeply invested in combating antisemitism.
 As such, it is a work of consensus with which I suspect none of the signers will be completely satisfied.
 Nevertheless, it is a necessary tool to identify antisemitism while defending the right to speech and political action that is critical of Israel.
 Now that it has been drafted, we can get on with the work of dismantling antisemitism and supporting freedom in Palestine/Israel.

-Barry Trachtenberg is the Rubin Presidential Chair of Jewish History at Wake Forest University and author of The United States and the Nazi Holocaust: Race, Refuge, and Remembrance.
-He is a member of the Academic Advisory Board of Jewish Voice for Peace.
+Barry Trachtenberg is the Rubin Presidential Chair of Jewish History at Wake Forest University and author of The Holocaust & the Exile of Yiddish (2022) and The United States and the Nazi Holocaust: Race, Refuge, and Remembrance (2018).
+He is a member of the Academic Advisory Council of Jewish Voice for Peace.